gabeklein/expressive-mvc/README.md

 <h1 id="started-section">Getting Started</h1>

 Ultimately the workflow is pretty simple.
-If you know [MobX](https://mobx.js.org/README.html) this will look familiar, but also a lot more straight-forward.
+If you know [MobX](https://mobx.js.org/README.html) this will look familiar, but also more straight-forward.

 1. Create a class and fill it with the values, getters, and methods you'll need.
 2. Extend `Model` (or any derivative, for that matter) to make it "observable".